samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab3_FT_Azure_AIStudio/readme.md

     - **Model suffix**: `ft-travel`
     - **Azure OpenAI connection**: *Select the connection that was created when you created your hub*
     - **Training data**: Upload files
-    - **Upload file**: Select the JSONL file you downloaded in a previous step.
+    - **Upload file**: Select the JSONL file you created in Lab2 Data Preparation.

     > **Note**:you can download this sample dataset for fine tuning GPT +++https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel-finetune-hotel.jsonl+++